James W. Loewen: Sundown Towns

 Continuing his interest in racism in the United States, Loewen wrote Sundown Towns: A Hidden Dimension of American Racism, which was released in 2005.
 The book documents the histories of sundown towns, which are towns where African Americans, Jews, and other minority groups were forced (or strongly encouraged) to leave before sundown to avoid racist violence by the towns' white residents.

-Loewen wrote about sundown towns repeatedly throughout his career, including in Lies Across America, where he called the affluent suburb of Darien, Connecticut, a modern-day de facto sundown town.
+Loewen wrote about sundown towns throughout his career, including in Lies Across America, in which he called the affluent suburb of Darien, Connecticut, a modern-day de facto sundown town.

 Sundown Towns won the Gustavus Myers Outstanding Book Award.
 It also gained excellent reviews in Publishers Weekly and Booklist.
-The book inspired a nationwide online initiative to monitor and list sunset towns across the USA.
-A review in The Washington Post argued that even though Loewen dedicated an entire chapter to research methodology, his statements regarding the number of communities which supported racial exclusion policies were widely variable and vague.
-"This vagueness, along with Loewen's almost evangelical passion for his material, raises questions of credibility – or at least of potential overstatement."
+The book inspired a nationwide online initiative to monitor and list sundown towns across the USA.
+A review in The Washington Post argued that even though Loewen dedicated an entire chapter to research methodology, his statements regarding the number of communities that supported racial exclusion policies were widely variable and vague.
+"This vagueness, along with Loewen's almost evangelical passion for his material, raises questions of credibility — or at least of potential overstatement."

 Later writings

 In 2010, Loewen and Edward H. Sebesta co-wrote the book The Confederate and Neo-Confederate Reader: The Great Truth about the Lost Cause, an anthology containing a wide array of primary source documents pertaining to the Confederacy from the time of the American Civil War.

-Loewen's last published book, Up a Creek, With a Paddle: Tales of Canoeing and Life, is a memoir in which he returned to his life’s work and addressed the origins of racism and inequality, the theory of history, and the ties between the two.
+Loewen's last published book, Up a Creek, With a Paddle: Tales of Canoeing and Life, is a memoir in which he returned to his life's work and addressed the origins of racism and inequality, the theory of history, and the ties between the two.

 Before his death, Loewen began researching for a new book, Surprises on the Landscape: Unexpected Places That Get History Right.
-The book was planned as follow-up to Lies Across America, which noted historically inaccurate or misleading historical markers and sites across the United States.
+The book was planned as a follow-up to Lies Across America, which noted historically inaccurate or misleading historical markers and sites across the US.
 Surprises was planned to call attention to historical sites that are accurate and provide honest representations of events.
-His official website invited the public to comment on what towns and historical sites should be included in terms of presenting history right.
+Loewen's website invited the public to comment on what towns and historical sites should be included in terms of presenting history right.

 Personal life

 Loewen married his first wife, Patricia Hanrahan, in 1968.
 Together, they had two children.
 They divorced in 1975.
-He married his second wife, Susan Robertson, in 2006.
-They remained married until his death.
+In 2006, he married Susan Robertson, and they remained married until his death.

 Loewen died on August 19, 2021, at Suburban Hospital in Bethesda, Maryland.
 He was 79, and had been diagnosed with Stage IV bladder cancer two years prior to his death.